 - experience contractions, amniotic fluid leakage, the water breaking, or other signs of premature labor

 In some cases, the fetus dies without causing any bleeding.
-When this happens, the woman may want to wait for the pregnancy to pass on its own or want the pregnancy loss to be over as quickly as possible.
+When this happens, the person carrying the fetus may want to wait for the pregnancy to pass on its own or want it to be over as quickly as possible.

-If a woman wants to expedite a miscarriage, a doctor can supply medication that helps with miscarrying at home.
+If a person wants to expedite a pregnancy loss, a doctor can supply medication that helps with passing the pregnancy at home.
 This approach is safest during early pregnancy.

 A healthcare professional can also perform surgery to remove the remains of the embryo or fetus.

-Sometimes a pregnancy loss is incomplete, leaving behind tissue that can lead to infection and other health problems.
+Sometimes a pregnancy loss is incomplete, leaving behind tissue that can lead to infection or other health problems.
 When this happens, a doctor may recommend medication or surgery.

-Doctors used to counsel couples to wait for 1 month, and sometimes much longer, before trying to conceive again after a pregnancy loss.
+Doctors used to advise couples to wait 1 month, or sometimes much longer, before trying to conceive again after a pregnancy loss.

 However, research now shows that there is no medical justification for this recommendation.
 If a couple feels ready, it is safe to begin trying to conceive again right away.